Email nurturing overview

 Using your own domain ensures good deliverability and builds your sender reputation.
 It also means emails come from your company, not from Rizer.

-Verified Senders
+Verified senders

 You’ll create sender profiles — the email addresses that appear in the “From” field.
 These include: